LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 For example, a workspace might be started as a scheduled task.

 When the task is complete FME sends a notification email to inform an administrator.

+**Workspaces as a Subscription**

+When a workspace needs to react to an incoming notification it is done by connecting the workspace to a particular topic.
+The workspace is run in response to that topic being triggered by a Publication.

+In effect, the workspace is subscribing to that topic.

+In this case the message is received and passed into the workspace for processing.

+**Registering a Workspace**

+A workspace is set up to receive messages when it is published to FME Server and registered with the Notification service.

+The Service is initially highlighted in red because there are several parameters that need to be set before it can be used.

+Two important parameters are Subscribed Topics and Notification Reader

+**Subscribed Topics** tells FME which notification topics should trigger the workspace.

+**Notification Reader** tells FME which Reader should receive the notification content.

+In this example any incoming message that is flagged under RoadCondition will cause the workspace to run.
+The message content will be funneled through a plain text Reader called – appropriately enough – IncomingMessage.